 The Connectivity Standards Alliance (CSA) has launched the Matter Compliant Platform Certification program (link).
 It follows the model of a comparable program for Zigbee and, for the first time, allows silicon vendors to certify development platforms, hardware, and software development kits against the Matter standard.

-Espressif Systems, Nordic Semiconductor, NXP Semiconductors, and Silicon Labs are the first companies to achieve certification.
-Realtek Semiconductor has also indicated plans to bring a certified silicon platform to market.
+According to the CSA, Espressif Systems, Nordic Semiconductor, NXP Semiconductors, and Silicon Labs are among the first vendors to receive such certification.
+Realtek Semiconductor has announced plans to launch a certified platform.

 Purpose of the Program